episode6/disposables/README.md

   dialog.show();
 }
 ```
-With this code, we could wind up adding any number of CheckedDisposables to our disposable collection.
+With this code, we could wind up adding any number of CheckedDisposables to our disposable manager.
 But we'll be able to flush all the completed ones at any time by calling `mDisposables.flushDisposed()`.
-Note that when and how often to call `RootDisposableCollection.flushDisposed()` is up to you and is highly dependent on how you use disposables in your project.
+Note that when and how often to call `DisposableManager.flushDisposed()` is up to you and is highly dependent on how you use disposables in your project.

 If you're an android developer you may have noticed a glaring problem with the dialog example above.
-In android a Dialog can actually be a fairly memory-heavy object since it contains it's own set of views.
-And even though our activity isn't holding an explicit reference to each dialog, the disposable collection will still hold those strong references until `flushDisposed()` is called.
-In this case it would be preferable to use a weak disposable created by `Disposables.weak(T instance, Disposer<T> disposer)`...
+In android a Dialog can actually be a fairly memory-heavy object since it contains it's own set of views, etc. And even though our activity isn't holding an explicit reference to each dialog, the disposable manager will still hold those strong references until `flushDisposed()` is called.
+In this case it would be preferable to use a weak disposable created by `Disposables.weak(T instance, Disposer<T> disposer)` which would allow our dialog to "fall out" of memory once no other objects hold strong references to it...
 ```java
 static CheckedDisposable dialogDisposable(Dialog dialog) {
   // The returned disposable will hold a weak reference to dialog